Baggi4/Baggi4/README.md

-- 👋 Hi, I’m Ste aka Baggi4
+- 👋 Hi, I’m Ste aka Baggi4 aka codebyste
-- 👨🏻‍💻 I’m only working on Nextjs
+- 👨🏻‍💻 less procrastination, more coding and learning; thats the key to success!
 - 🪄 Tailwindcss
-- 🌱 I’m currently learning on W3b...
+- 🌱 Web3